simondelarue/sql-zoo/README.md

 ## Stages

 0. SELECT basics
-1. SELECT name
-2. SELECT from World
+1. SELECT from World
-3. SELECT from Nobel
+2. SELECT from Nobel
-4. SELECT within SELECT
+3. SELECT within SELECT
-5. SUM and COUNT
+4. SUM and COUNT
-6. JOIN
+5. JOIN
-7. More JOIN operations
+6. More JOIN operations
-8. Using Null - Numeric examples
+7. Using Null - Numeric examples
-9. Window function
+8. Window function